GCdePaula/lua_optimizer/doc/doc.md

 This abstraction function transforms a value from the concrete set to the abstract set, which is out lattice.
 For our lattice, the set `{1}` abstracts to the lattice element `1`, the set `{1, 2, 3, 4}` abstracts to Bottom, and the set `{5}` abstracts to the lattice element `5`.

-A lattice element assigned to `x` at some point of the program is valid if that element is less or equal than the abstraction of `x`.
+A lattice element assigned to `x` at some point of the program is valid if that element is less or equal than the abstraction of the concrete values of `x`.
-In other words, at each point of the program, our analysis can only assign a lower or equal lattice element to `x` than its abstraction.
+In other words, at each point of the program, our analysis can only assign a lower or equal lattice element to `x` than the abstraction of its concrete values.
-If `x` abstracts to Bottom, our analysis must assign Bottom to `x`.
+If the concrete values of `x` abstracts to Bottom, our analysis must assign Bottom to `x`.
-If `x` abstracts to a constant, must either assign that constant or Bottom to `x`.
+If the concrete values of `x` abstracts to a constant, must either assign that constant or Bottom to `x`.

 Note that assigning Bottom to every variable is always valid, because Bottom is less or equal than all lattice elements.
 However, our analysis wouldn't be very useful if it did that.